Robust Contracts with Exploration: Constant Technology

-We first state the main result of this section, Theorem \ref{prop:1}, which establishes the optimality of a linear first-period contract. \begin{Thm} There exists a linear first-period contract $w_1$ that maximizes the principal's overall payoff guarantee $U\kh{w_1}$. \end{Thm} The principal's optimal overall payoff guarantee is achieved through a linear first-period contract, together with an optimally chosen linear second-period contract.
-Even with the opportunity to use the first-period contract as a means of exploration, no other more complicated form of contracts provides the principal with a better payoff guarantee than linear ones.
+We first state the main result of this section, Theorem \ref{prop:1}, which establishes the optimality of a linear first-period contract. \begin{Thm} In the case of constant technology, there exists a linear first-period contract $w_1$ that maximizes the principal's overall payoff guarantee $\hat{U}\kh{w_1}$. \end{Thm} The principal's optimal overall payoff guarantee is achieved through a linear first-period contract, together with an optimally chosen linear second-period contract.

-The proof of Theorem \ref{prop:1} boils down to two steps.
-The first step, Lemma \ref{lem:affine}, shows that any nonlinear first-period contract is outperformed by some linear one.
-The second step, Lemma \ref{lem:optlinear}, further shows that the maximum of the principal's first-period problem exists within the class of linear first-period contracts.